 Education

-If you have an EHC plan, your education and training outcomes will determine if your EHC plan continues beyond the age of 19.
-Whether for example you have achieved them, or if staying in education/training will help you to achieve them.
+If you have an Education, Health and Care plan, your education and training outcomes will determine if it continues beyond the age of 19.
+For example, if you have achieved your goals, or if staying in education or training will help you to do so.

-See Education, health and care plan after the annual review for more information.
+See ceasing an Education, health and care plan for more information.

 Health